namankalola/Ampora-Vehicles/components/posts/inside-the-design.md

 Sustainability isn’t just part of what we do—it’s the starting line for everything we build.
 From concept to production, we’re committed to creating electric vehicles that leave a powerful impression on the road and a minimal one on the planet.
 Every detail is chosen with purpose, because building the future responsibly isn't optional—it's essential

-At Voltz, sustainability is more than a buzzword.
+At Ampora, sustainability is more than a buzzword.
 It’s the core of our mission and the driving force behind every decision we make.
 We know that the future of mobility depends on how we design, produce, and think about transportation.
 That's why we approach every part of the process with a focus on reducing our environmental impact, utilizing the cleanest materials, and creating vehicles that are both innovative and responsible.

 ![Driving Image](/images/driving.webp)